dbartoss/we-sale/README.md

 This gives us a huge flexibility:
 1. We can process any texts and voice
-    a.
-MVP will consist of text processing only to simplify
+    - MVP will consist of text processing only to simplify
-    b.
-Voice processing will be a v2, since transforming Voice to Text is already a technical curve to tackle
+    - Voice processing will be a v2, since transforming Voice to Text is already a technical curve to tackle

 2. It can be used in various scenarios (text)
-    a. emails (cold mailing, targetted mails etc.)
+    - emails (cold mailing, targetted mails etc.)
-    b. posts (blogs, social media etc.)
+    - posts (blogs, social media etc.)
-    c. chatbots (to help AI tools to be more precised with communication with a human)
+    - chatbots (to help AI tools to be more precised with communication with a human)
-    d. chats (were a human is on the "other side")
+    - chats (were a human is on the "other side")

 3. Voice
-    a. direct sellers
+    - direct sellers
-    b. phone calls (call centers etc.)
+    - phone calls (call centers etc.)

 ## Product

 ### V1

 1. NLP Models
-    a. for text processing
+    - for text processing

 2. API
-    a. for storing company's scenarios in the Database
+    - for storing company's scenarios in the Database
-    b. for traning models based on scenarios
+    - for traning models based on scenarios
-    c. for monitoring the accuracy of conversations and the benefits from using WeSale
+    - for monitoring the accuracy of conversations and the benefits from using WeSale
-    d. for managing company's employees accounts and seeing their individual statistics
+    - for managing company's employees accounts and seeing their individual statistics

 ### Next steps

 3. Frontend (PWA)
-    a. act as an employee
+    - act as an employee
-    b. evaluate discussions in live using chatbot (to be extended to voice recognition tool in the future)
+    - evaluate discussions in live using chatbot (to be extended to voice recognition tool in the future)

 4. Frontend (Browser Plugin)
-    a. act as an employee
+    - act as an employee
-    b. evaluate emails, posts etc
+    - evaluate emails, posts etc

 ## Tools